 Learning more about the Build Cache

 Reading the dedicated Build Cache Guide is strongly recommended.
 This guide provides detailed information about build caching in general, including considerations for using it in practice.
-It also covers how to debug and optimize Build Cache usage using build scans.
+It also covers how to debug and optimize Build Cache usage using Build scans.

 Planning a roll out